Our terms and conditions

 The booklets attached to this page give you more details.
 The applicants booklet gives a summary of our terms and conditions including pay rates.
-The new starters booklet gives more detail on all the subjects you may be interested in
+The new starters booklet gives more detail on other aspects of working for us that you may be interested in.

 Equality and diversity

-As one of the largest employers and providers of services in Derbyshire, we are aware of our responsibilities to local people.
-We recognise that discrimination exists in many forms and we will do everything we can to both prevent and eliminate discrimination wherever it may exist within the organisation.
+As one of the largest employers and providers of services in Derbyshire, what we do affects everyone who lives, visits or works in the county.
+We recognise that discrimination can take many forms and we'll do everything we can to both prevent and eliminate discrimination wherever it may exist within the organisation.

 We aim to ensure that everyone who works for or who wishes to work for us, and those who receive our services, are treated fairly, without prejudice or discrimination on grounds of their age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief or sexual orientation.

 Our equality and diversity policy has the wholehearted support of the recognised trade unions, and all our employees are responsible for its implementation, whatever their job.

 If you are disabled, and meet the essential criteria for a vacancy that you are applying for, you will be guaranteed an interview because we are a Disability Confident Employer.
 We have established network groups for disabled, black and minority ethnic and lesbian, gay, bisexual and transgender employees.

 If we appoint you and you are disabled, we will try to provide facilities, where appropriate, to help you undertake the job.
 We encourage you to identify any needs to help us meet our duties under the Equality Act.